steventsui123/PiggyBank/README.md

 > Notice: This project is still on development status (30/3/2022).
 The website will be hosted after completion.

+## Technologies
-__Technologies: ReactJS, CSS, NodeJS, ExpressJS, MySQL, Axios, Bcrypt__
+ReactJS, CSS, NodeJS, ExpressJS, MySQL, Axios, Bcrypt

 ## Getting Started